A DOWN-TO-EARTH EDIT OF THE NEWS YOU LOVE

 After working as a publicist in Hollywood, Miki found her calling in consumer/lifestyle PR.
 She is a Houston native (who you’ll always find watching the Astros or Texans) with a proven track record of developing powerful marketing communications campaigns.
 After moving to the West Coast more than 10 years ago, she now calls Oceanside home and lives with her husband, two kitties and pups.

-Carrie hails from a newspaper/journalism family on her mother’s side, and a marketing/ printing family on her father’s — which explains why she is both a published writer and founder of Kitchen Table Marketing.
+Carrie hails from a newspaper / journalism family on her mother’s side, and a marketing/ printing family on her father’s — which explains why she is both a published writer and founder of Kitchen Table Marketing.
 She lives in Newport Beach with her husband and is a proud mom of two, and stepmom of three.
 Carrie is passionate about giving back to her community and supporting LGBTQ+ rights.

-Thank You to the November-December issue's
+Thank you to the March-April issue's

 Allison Hata is a freelance writer and editor based in Southern California.
 She lives and breathes OC, covering food, style, design and culture around town for over a decade.
 A former editor for Newport Beach Magazine, Allison is passionate about telling stories that capture the fascinating people and places that shape her community.
 Her work has appeared locally in Modern Luxury, Pelican Hill Magazine, Design OC and more.